Your Privacy

 Administration

-We use personal data for administrative purposes and this includes:
+We use your personal data for administrative purposes and this includes:

 • receiving rent payments;